A High-Fidelity Flow Solver for Unstructured Meshes on Field-Programmable Gate Arrays: Accelerator Implementation

 \subsection{Minimizing the I/O cost}

-For the conjugate gradient method as applied to SEM, as we show in Listing \ref{alg:cg}, one of the most important aspects to decrease the I/O cost is to not load any array between our synchronization points/reductions more than once.
+For the CG method when applied to SEM, as we show in Algorithm \ref{alg:cg}, one of the most important aspects to decrease the I/O cost is to not load any array between our synchronization points/reductions more than once.
 We accomplish this by loop fusion, fusing lines 5-6 and 9-11, lowering our I/O cost.
-However, as shown in Algorithm \ref{alg:cg} because of the matrix-free evaluation we have introduced a vector $c$ to not count values several times when making the reductions.
-In addition, we calculate $x^{(i)}$ at each iteration at a cost of $3n$ and execute the gather-scatter operation at a cost of $Q_{gs}$.
+However, as shown in Algorithm \ref{alg:cg} because of the matrix-free evaluation we have introduced a vector $c$ not to count values several times when making the reductions.
+In addition, we calculate $x^{(i)}$ at each iteration at a cost of $3n$ and execute the gather-scatter operation costing us $Q_{gs}$.
 As the gather-scatter and masking of boundary conditions operation need to finish before we start the reduction on line 7, this reduction can not be fused with the evaluation of $Ax$ and then also incurs an I/O cost as we reload $p^{(i)},w^{(i)}$.
-Overall, using the lower bound from \eqref{eq:sem_io_bound} with $S \gg n$ and taking $c$, the computation of $x$, as well as the new cost of the reduction at line 7 and gather-scatter into consideration, the I/O cost $Q_{\text{Ax-CG}}$ of our implementation is
+Overall, using the cost from \eqref{eq:sem_io_bound} with $S \gg n$ and taking $c$, the computation of $x$, as well as the new cost of the reduction at line 7 and gather-scatter into consideration, the I/O cost $Q_{\text{Ax-CG}}$ of our implementation is

 As for the number of computations per iteration, the vast number of flops can be attributed to the local $A_Lx$ computation totaling

 For the entire solver, we then get (omitting the gather-scatter operation) that the total number of flops is